 CAN YOU EXPLAIN THE INITIAL COST OF THE REALICE® SYSTEM?

 The REALice® system is a complete solution, developed, applied and tested to the highest standards of engineering, executed (3D printing) and quality controlled in Sweden.
 The system is priced on an ROI of 2 – 3 years on a single sheet of ice (depending on the arena and prices paid for gas and electricity) and enables you to fundamentally change the operation of your arena by using cold instead of hot water to resurface the ice.
-Besides creating excellent ice, saving energy and costs these are the additional benefits:
+Besides creating excellent ice, reducing cost & energy consumption, these are the additional benefits:

 less humidity in the arena – less draw on de-humidifiers,